 For example, a therapist has every right to start their own on line or Facebook coaching group similar to my Like A Boss Facebook coaching group.
 I don't own the rights to the "idea" of paid Facebook coaching groups.

-Or a therapist may create materials or a workshop that is similar to my own, or your own.
-Again, I/you/we don't own the "idea" of particular materials or workshops, (unless those are trademarked, which I often do and you may want to consider doing as well).
-That colleague is free to follow their internal ethical compass and do as they like with their idea.
+Or a therapist may create materials or a workshop that is similar to your own.
+Again, I/you/we don't own the "idea" of particular materials or workshops, (unless those are trademarked or copyrighted, which I often do and you may want to consider doing as well).
+That colleague is free to follow their internal compass and do as they like with their idea.

-And, while ideas may be similar at times, as clinicians we know deeply in our spirits and guts when someone has taken an idea or our words and used them as their own.
+And, though ideas may be similar at times, as clinicians we know deeply in our spirits and guts when someone has taken our idea or our words and used them as their own.
 And that is never OK.
-Even if the colleague is a nice person, even if it is a colleague that everyone adores, or a supervisor we trusted, or an instructor we respect, or a social media darling, and even if that colleague denies up one side and down the other that they have done this, or finds a way to justify their shabby behavior, at the end of the day, we know when this has happened.
+Even if the colleague is a nice person, even if it is a colleague that everyone adores, or a supervisor we trusted, or an instructor we respect, or a social media darling, or a popular coach.
+Even if that colleague denies up one side and down the other that they have done this, or finds a way to justify their shabby behavior, at the end of the day, we know when this has happened.

 And guess what, simply because we are compassionate healers does not mean that we are required to participate in gas lighting ourselves when this happens.
 While difficult, professionally addressing a breech of law and ethics is not being mean spirited, paranoid, selfish, greedy, or unfair.
 It is honoring one's time and investment as well as legal boundaries and professional ethics around another person stealing content or ideas.

 Would you break in to my home and steal?